VagabondAzulien/chronicle_bot/README.md

 - [ ] Enabling of add-on features (ie., everything mentioned above) per room
 - [ ] Establish/restrict command permissions per user/role per room.
 - [ ] Change the command prefix (from default `!` to whatever you'd like!)
-- [ ] Run in a Docker container!

 # Development

 You can run your own instance of Chronicle with a few steps:

 1. Fork the repository, and clone it locally
-2. Setup a bot user in Matrix, and get it's "Access Token" (or use your own).
+2. Setup a bot user in Matrix, and get its "Access Token"
-3. Export the access token to CHRONICLE_ACCESS_TOKEN for ease of use
+3. Export the access token to `CHRONICLE_ACCESS_TOKEN`
+4. Export your Matrix homeserver URL to `CHRONICLE_HOMESERVER`
+5. (Optional) Set `CHRONICLE_DEBUG` to 1 to get debug output
-4. Run `bundle update` to install dependencies.
+6. Run `bundle update` to install dependencies
-5. Run `bundle exec chronicle -d <your-homeserver-address-here>
+7. Run `bundle exec chronicle`
-   CHRONICLE_ACCESS_TOKEN`
-6. Invite the bot user to a room, and `!ping` to make sure it's working!
+8. Invite the bot user to a room, and `!ping` to make sure it's working!

-7. Update the `allowed_commands` variable to add additional commands (for now).
+# Docker

+The included Dockerfile is very simplistic, and may be expanded in the future.
+For now, there is no pre-built image stored in a Hub, so you'll need to build your own.
+From the project directory, `docker build -t chronicle-bot .`

+Export the access token to `CHRONICLE_ACCESS_TOKEN` Export your Matrix homeserver URL to `CHRONICLE_HOMESERVER` (Optional) Set `CHRONICLE_DEBUG` to 1 to get debug output

+Then, you can run Chronicle in Docker:

+`docker run --rm --name chronicle -e CHRONICLE_HOMESERVER -e CHRONICLE_ACCESS_TOKEN chronicle-bot`

 # Contribute